memgraph/gqlalchemy/docs/how-to-guides/loaders/import-table-data-to-graph-database.md

       reference_table:
       reference_key:
     label:                   # relationship's label
-    parameters:              # list of parameters to add to the relationship
+    properties:              # list of properties to add to the relationship

 ```